Crater lakes

 Color changes

-All three lakes are fed by similar volcanic gases but the supplied amount and chemical content of this gas fluctuates for each of the lakes separately.
-Thus, thanks to complex chemical processes of oxidation and reduction the color of lakes is changing over the time.
+All three lakes are fed by similar volcanic gases but the supplied amount and chemical content of this gas fluctuate for each of the lakes separately.
+Thus, thanks to complex chemical processes of oxidation and reduction the color of lakes is changing over time.
 For example, in January – November 2016 the color changed six times.

 A process of oxidation is influenced by the rain and input of volcanic gases and groundwater.
 As lakes are not connected, chemical processes in each of them are independent – thus also their color changes independently.